kevoreilly/CAPEv2/docs/book/src/installation/host/installation.rst

 =============

-We have automated all work for you, but bear in mind, that 3rd part dependencies changes frequently and can break it, so please check instalation log and try to provide fix/correct issue to developers
+We have automated all work for you, but bear in mind, that 3rd part dependencies changes frequently and can break it, so please check installation log and try to provide fix/correct issue to developers

 .. _`cape2.sh`: https://github.com/doomedraven/Tools/edit/master/Sandbox/cape2.sh